sagemath/trac_to_gh/Issue 8639.md

     "user": "https://github.com/nathanncohen"
 }
 ```
-Assignee: jason, jkantor
+Assignee: @wdjoyner

-The variable's name was changed.... :-p
+A missing '_' in a variable's name :-p

 Nathann